-During the years ended June 30, 2023 and 2022, contributed facilities of \$52,448 and \$32,200, respectively, were recognized as revenues and expenses.
+During the years ended June 30, 2024 and 2023, contributed facilities of \$49,940 and \$52,448, respectively, were recognized as revenues and expenses.
 Contributed facilities are valued at the rental cost of comparable properties in the local market.
 Contributed facilities related to office space and congregate meals space used by Heritage.

-During the years ended June 30, 2023 and 2022, contributed services of \$59,729 and \$115,550, respectively, were recognized as revenues and expenses.
+During the years ended June 30, 2024 and 2023, contributed services of \$61,715 and \$59,729, respectively, were recognized as revenues and expenses.
 Contributed services are valued at the price the Organization would have paid for similar services in the local market.
-Contributed services primarily related to management and administrative services.
+Contributed services primarily related to advertising services and management and administrative services.